TRI for Communities

 You can use TRI data for many purposes.
 EPA produced the products below to test out ways to make TRI more accessible, understandable and useful for communities.
 We encourage you to use these as models to create materials for your own community:

-- TRI community snapshots for EPA pilot communities
+- TRI community snapshots

 - South Philadelphia mapping project